SttApollo/coaching-program-automation/README.md

 **Two form triggers, not a Switch** — Simpler to reason about, easier to test independently, no shared state at the trigger level.

 **Sheet as source of truth for reschedule** — The reschedule form only asks for client email, new start date, and the existing Doc URL.
 Everything else (client name, timezone, phase, drive folder) is read back from the Sheet.
-This minimises the chance of the Journey Master entering mismatched data.
+This minimises the chance of the operator entering mismatched data.

 **Blackout dates stored and merged** — Client blackout dates are written to the Sheet on every run and merged with new entries on each reschedule.
 The scheduler always works from the full accumulated set.